Analysis of the Anderson operator: Anderson Gaussian free field

 \section{Anderson Gaussian free field}

 We fix throughout this section a random variable

-with $\omega\in\Omega$ the probability space on which the space white noise $\xi$ and its enhancement $\widehat{\xi}$ are defined.
-The operator $H+c$ is thus positive and one defines a distribution-valued Gaussian field with covariance $(H+c)^{-1}$.
-We call it the {\it Anderson Gaussian free field}.
-It is denoted by $\phi$ and defined by the formula
+such that the operator $H+c$ is positive and defines a distribution-valued Gaussian field with covariance $(H+c)^{-1}$.
+We call it the Anderson Gaussian free field $\phi$ and it can be defined by the formula

-where the $\gamma_n$ are independent, identically distributed, real-valued random variables with law $\mcN(0,1)$, defined on a probability space $\Omega'$ with expectation operator $\bbE'$.
-The random variable $\phi$ is defined on the product probability space $(\Omega\times\Omega', \mcF\otimes\mcF',\bbP\otimes\bbP')$, so it has two independent layers of randomness, one coming from $H$, that is $\xi$, and the other coming from the $\gamma_n$.
-A notation emphasizing that fact would be
+where the $\gamma_n$ are independent, identically distributed, real-valued random variables with law $\mcN(0,1)$.
+Note that this is a random field $\phi$ in a random environment $\xi$ hence it has two independent layers of randomness, one coming from $H$ and the other coming from the $\gamma_n$, a notation emphasizing that fact would be

-for two chances elements $(\omega,\omega')$ in the product space $\Omega\times\Omega'$.
-The environment, or chance element $\omega$, is fixed from now on until Corollary \ref{CorSpectralLaw}.
-We do not keep track of the dependence on $c$ in the notation for $\phi$.
-We start by giving an almost sure regularity estimate for the Anderson Gaussian free field.
-As the classical Gaussian free field in dimension $2$, it turns out to have regularity $0^-$.
-Then we construct the Wick square of $\phi$ in Theorem \ref{ThmWickCharacterizationSpectrumH} and prove in Theorem \ref{CorSpectralLaw} that the law of the spectrum of $H$ is encoded in the law of the random partition function of the Wick square of $\phi$.